PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:22:25
+Last updated: 2024-04-02 16:23:29
-Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach
+Random Quote: Computers are like bikinis.
+They save people a lot of guesswork. - Sam Ewing